csesoc/website/README.md

 - A: google docker desktop WSL2 not detecting docker

 - Q: Docker is taking up alot of space how to remove?
-- A: docker is a ram/storage drainer but, you can remove useless volumes, run `docker volumes prune`
+- A: docker is a ram/storage drainer but, you can remove useless volumes, run `docker volume prune`